HCABurns/CodinGame-Solutions/README.md

 # Puzzles

-The following will show my solutions to puzzles
+The following will show my solutions to puzzles which have been seperated by difficulty.

 ## Easy